 Voyage #45: July 17th, 1939 - July 25th, 1939

 Under the Speisekarten - Menus page, it is noted that the Gustloff used 15 variations of menu covers for her trips.
-This is one of two exceptions throughout her 50 voyages to which two different covers were known to be used.
-During her Lingiade trip, the two new covers at right appeared onboard.
+This is one of two exceptions throughout her 50 voyages to which three different covers were known to be used.
+During her Lingiade trip, the three new covers at right appeared on board.
 The first is Riga - the capital and largest city of Latvia.
-The second is a cover I discovered online as part of a collection from this voyage, featuring the Crane Gate from Gdansk.
+The second is a cover featuring the Crane Gate from Gdansk.
 The third features the city of Königsberg and Königsberg Castle - where the famous Amber Room is generally believed to have been stored and destroyed.

 The Organising Committee of Lingiaden

 have the honor to invite fellow